stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 > Couldn't match type `a` with `b`

 What's the problem?
-Well, remember that we just want to make the inner function more complex, in this particular case it means that it should consume list of type `[a]` and produce list of type `[b]`, this means that the inner function should have type `[a] -> Maybe (b, [a])` (remember, we produce elements of `[b]` one at a time).
+Well, remember that we just want to make the inner function more complex.
+In this particular case, it means that it should consume a list of type `[a]` and produce a list of type `[b]`, which means that the inner function should have type `[a] -> Maybe (b, [a])` (remember, we produce elements of `[b]` one at a time).
 Clearly, this type signature differs from the one we have so far, hence we should adjust it:

 ```haskell
 newtype List a b = List ([a] -> Maybe (b, [a]))
 ```

-So the type `List a b` means “produces list of elements of type `b` from list of elements of type `a`”.
-Not a very clear signature to have for a thing like list, but let's put up with this and go to the end to see if this at least performs better.
+So the type `List a b` means “produces a list of elements of type `b` from a list of elements of type `a`”.
+Not a very clear signature to have for a thing like a list, but let's put up with this and go to the end to see if this at least performs better.
 Finally, `map1` compiles:

 ```haskell
 map1 :: (a -> b) -> List s a -> List s b